Argon-/kanjitest/Readme.md

 - Going back the sequence of already prompted kanji (I'm not willing to remember them)
 - Drop a kanji out of the current set if its properties got changed and no longer qualify for your selection, e.g. decreased priority (would be possible; it's more a choice of design - yes/no?)
+- There are no UI related config files (I'm indecisive about *who* should manage them *where*.
+UIs are not part of the 'core' and intented to be interchangeable elements)

 Requirements